kadimetla/CarND-Vehicle-Detection/writeup.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I trained a linear SVM using color space , histogram color bins, and HOG features.
+The code is implemented in 'VehicleDetection.ipynb' in the section **train to predict car or not a car using linear SVM model**.

 ### Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-Sliding window search using sub sampling.
+Sliding window search using sub sampling. get_cars single function that can extract features using hog sub-sampling and make predictions in IPython notebook 'VehicleDetection.ipynb'

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are some example images:

+Under test images I have images.
+I have not saved them.

 ### Video Implementation